 The truth: Restrictions and eligibility requirements apply

-While accident forgiveness may be advertised as a standard feature, it’s often only available to specific customers who meet certain criteria.
+While accident forgiveness may be advertised as a standard feature, it’s often only available to specific customers who meet certain criteria, which may not be included in an insurance company’s advertisement.

 These can include maintaining a clean driving record for a set number of years or being enrolled in higher-tier insurance plans.